hemkum/2D-polycrystal-simulation/README.md

 # 2D-polycrystal-simulation
-Generation of 2D polycrystal Voronoi Diagram with grain boundaries
+Generation of Voronoi Diagram for 2D polycrystalline structure with grain boundaries and tunable parameters